 - Extracting the True Value out of High Performance Energy Efficiency Homes

-Outline a sales process that works best specifically for the new home and residential remodel high performance building market.
-Understanding the recent and pending compelling changes to codes, green building programs and the economics and marketing complexity of the building industry over the last 3-4 years and how to talk to buyers about home performance.
-Strategies for integrating the building science messages into the sale process of your team and using terminology that appeals to homeowners to help them understand the comfort and value of an energy efficient high performance home.
+This session outlines a sales process that works best specifically for the new home and residential remodel high-performance building markets.
+Participants gain understanding of the recent and pending compelling changes to codes and green building programs and the economics and marketing complexities of the building industry over the last 3-4 years.
+Participants also learn how to talk to buyers about home performance and strategies for integrating building science messages into the sale process and apply terminology that appeals to homeowners to help them understand the comfort and value of an energy efficient high performance home.

 - How Insulation Works

-Learn about application techniques and the real science and parameters of insulation.
-From the chemistry behind spray foam to how fiberous insulation really works.
-Understand how heat and air and moisture flows impact the effectiveness of insulation materials, especially in attics.
+This session teaches application techniques and the real science and parameters of insulation.
+Learn the chemistry behind spray foam, how fibrous insulation really works, and how heat, air, and moisture flows impact the effectiveness of insulation materials, especially in attics.

-- Understanding the physics of how insulation works in buildings
+- Understand the physics of how insulation works in buildings

-- Learn tips on how to recognize high quality insulation project
+- Learn tips on how to recognize high-quality insulation projects

-- What are tips and tricks to increase R-value and airseal attics
+- Learn tips and tricks to increase R-value and air seal attics

 - Gain an understanding of common ice damn causes